 The takeaway

-Now is a great time to focus on the human side of your brand – and honestly, that’s almost always the case.
+But no matter what niche you’re in, it’s almost always a great time to focus on the human side of your brand.

 When times are tough, companies that retain clients and grow their businesses are often the ones that emphasize empathy and understanding.